 With IoT apps, the hardware of your smart gadget will incur about between 70% and 80% of the final cost.
 The more the complexity of the solution, the more is the cost.
 For instance, IoT devices and connected apps that use cameras, smart locks, motion sensors and other intelligent technologies will cost more than the basic IoT app/gadget.
 This follows that even projects that seem simple can get highly expensive.

 However, the good news is that the cost of technologies like smart sensors has dropped by almost 200% between 2004 and 2016!
-Also, today, there are multiple options in open-source prototyping wherein microcomputers like BeagleBoard, Raspberry PI and Arduino have enabled startups to build IoT smart devices and dedicated apps from the scratch.
+Also, today, there are multiple options in open-source prototyping wherein microcomputers like BeagleBoard, Raspberry PI and Arduino have enabled startups to build IoT smart devices and dedicated apps from scratch.

 The second cost consideration will rely on the infrastructure.
 Some connected apps and gadgets require more complicated support systems than others and this also makes your IoT investment expensive.
 Also, the development and the implementation of the sophisticated system require a considerable amount of upfront investment.

 Added to this are the safety and security tests.
 Modern customers are well aware of the need for authentication and safety standards.
-For example, if you are trying to build a smart watch, you must also prove that the material used to make it won’t cause skin allergies!
+For example, if you are trying to build a smartwatch, you must also prove that the material used to make it won’t cause skin allergies!
 Every tech product needs to be certified and this also involves some amount of monetary investment, apart from the fact that they take time too.

 Again, just like the hardware, the cost of building the application (the app that would run the device) depends on the size and complexity of your project.
 A smart AC will be easier done tech than a self- driving car.
 Building IoT-enabled applications like EKG monitors will cost you between $3000 and $4000 while a solution like SBC Fitness will amount anywhere between $30,000 and $35,000.
-Larger projects with more complex feature will need even greater investments.
+Larger projects with more complex features will need even greater investments.

 A marketing graduate, a deemed strategist, a sure geek - Tushar is a fine blender of the art and science of writing.
 When it comes to tune up content with commerce, he knows the trick.
 For him, if words don’t make you think and beat, they are not worth your time.
 A crazy foodie, an unfailing jogger – that’s him off the desk!